 No. The Court has invalidated Privacy Shield Decision on 16 July 2020.

 What did the Court rule about Standard Contractual Clauses?

 The Court said that Standard Contractual Clauses (“SCCs”) are still valid, but that validity depends on whether there are effective mechanisms that make it possible, in practice, to ensure compliance with the level of protection essentially equivalent to that guaranteed by the GDPR.

-Are transfers of data to the US using SCCs still possible?
+Are international cross-border transfers of data to the US using SCCs still possible?

 Yes, but whether or not you can continue to transfer personal data on the basis of SCCs will depend on the result of an assessment, on a case- by-case basis, taking into account the circumstances of the transfers and any additional measures that could put in place.